matrix-org/matrix-spec-proposals/proposals/3006-bot-interactions.md

 }
 ```

-6. The both now directly shows the new custom keyboard indicating the user currently is in a stage of the previous command.
+6. The bot now directly shows the new custom keyboard, indicating that the user currently is in a stage of the previous command.
 Additionally a way of exiting that stage should be available.

 7a.
 The user selects the exit way and the client now sends a stage end event and returns to normal chat operation.